 7. Use your Annual Investment Allowance

-If you are a landlord or business owner, you can offset an Annual Investment Allowance (AIA) of up to £1m on qualifying items bought for your business against your tax.
+If you are a landlord or business owner, currently you can offset an Annual Investment Allowance (AIA) of up to £1m on qualifying items bought for your business against your tax.
 Qualifying items include plant and machinery, tools and computers.

 8. Carry forward any losses